thegreenwebfoundation/carbon-txt-validator/docs/contributing.md

 **If you want to test the release process itself to get comfortable with it**

 Use the PyPi test site.
-Can deploy to the test PyPi site by setting up a `.pypirc` file in your home directory and placing the tokens issued to on the test.pypi.org website.
+Can deploy to the test PyPi site by setting up a `.pypirc` file in your home directory and adding inside that file tokens issued on the [test.pypi.org](https://test.pypi.org) website.

 ```
 # ~/.pypirc